Ensuring Legitimacy in Workplace Safety Training Organizations

 1. Check Accreditation and Certifications

 Legitimate training organizations should be accredited by recognized industry bodies or accrediting agencies.
-For example, the International Accreditors for Continuing Education and Training (IACET) is the developer of the original Continuing Education Unit (CEU) and ensures that providers of continuing education and training can prove they provide high-quality instruction by following ANSI/IACET standards through a rigorous accreditation process.
+For example, the International Accreditors for Continuing Education and Training (IACET) is the developer of the original Continuing Education Unit (CEU).
+Their rigorous accreditation process ensures entities providing continuing training and education can offer excellent instruction meeting or exceeding ANSI/IACET standards.

 2. Research the Organization’s History

 A reputable organization should have a solid track record.
-Research how long they have been operating and their experience in the industry.
-This information can often be found on their website or through business networks such as the Better Business Bureau (BBB):
+Research how long it has been operating and its experience in the industry.
+This information can often be found on its website or through business networks such as the Better Business Bureau (BBB).

 3. Review Course Content